ivanleoncz/loterias-mexico/README.md

-# loterias-mexico
+# Mexico's Loteria Nacional
-A collection of pipelines for processing and displaying statistical data for lotteries in Mexico
+A collection of pipelines for analyzing statistical data for Mexico's Loteria Nacional.

+### Status
+WIP.